isikyus/defenders-of-kathrakopolis/README.md

 ## House Rules

-I'm using a couple of house rules to produce a superhero aesthetic with the mechanics of PF.
+I'm using a couple of house rules to produce a superhero aesthetic with the mechanics of PF:

 ### Limited Spell Selection